 2For the purpose of this Section, an occupied structure shall include, but is not limited to, structures such as residential dwelling units, schools, churches and places of business.
 In instances where a fall zone easement has been recorded, the occupied structure setback is not required.
 For small WECS, the setback for an occupied structure does not apply to structures on the same parcel as the WECS.

 3Project boundary shall include all parcels of land which have a wind easement for one wind project.

-4It has been documented that the most important directions to access wind energy production is north, northwest, southwest, and south therefore the County may authorize a setback of less than 5 times the rotor diameter if the applicant demonstrates that due to the wind direction, the wake interference is less than 5 rotor diameters.
+diameter if the applicant demonstrates that due to the wind direction, the wake interference is less than 5 rotor diameters.